indigo-dc/oidc-agent/gitbook/oidc-add.md

                              encryption password
       --pw-keyring           Stores the used encryption password in the systems' keyring
-      --pw-store[=LIFETIME]  Keeps the encryption password encrypted in memory for LIFETIME seconds.
+      --pw-store[=TIME]      Keeps the encryption password encrypted in memory for TIME seconds.
 Default: Forever -r, --remove               The account configuration is removed, not added -R, --remove-all           Removes all account configurations currently loaded
       --seccomp              Enables seccomp system call filtering; allowing only predefined system calls.
-  -t, --lifetime=LIFETIME    Set a maximum lifetime in seconds when adding the
+  -t, --lifetime=TIME        Set a maximum lifetime in seconds when adding the
                              account configuration
   -x, --lock                 Lock agent
   -X, --unlock               Unlock agent